Adware, viruses, trojans, spyware, ransomware and rootkits are everywhere these days, and keeping our PCs free of

 2 – If possible (and it might not be), update your existing antivirus software and run a full scan, then remove any malware that it finds.

-3 – Load your favorite web browser and download the free version of Malwarebytes from this page.
+3 – Load your favorite web browser and download the free version of Malwarebytes by clicking the Download Free button on this page.
 Install it and run a full scan, then remove any malware that it finds.

 5 – Download the free version of Spybot Search & Destroy from this page (scroll to the bottom of the page for the Download link).
 Run a full scan and remove any malware that it finds.

 6 – Download and install the free Sophos Rootkit Removal tool from this page and run it.
 This tool does a very thorough job of detecting and removing rootkits (a particularly nasty type of malware).

 7 – Load the Control Panel and click on the Uninstall a program link (in some versions of Windows it is labeled as Add or Remove Programs).
 Remove any toolbars that you do not remember installing at some point.
 With very few exceptions, toolbars are almost always malware.
 The same goes for pretty much anything with the word Search in the name.
 Remove those too while you’re at it.